From Spotlight: Strike A Deal Fast: Best Home Buying and Selling Strategies

 Gathering all these documents can feel like busy work and is typically the hardest part for you.

-If you want to have an idea of whether you’ll get pre-approved before choosing a lender, a good first step is finding out your debt-to-income ratio, or DTI.
-Your DTI ratio helps a lender understand how much of your monthly income goes to paying debt and what you have left after those debts are paid.
+If you want an idea of your chances for preapproval before choosing a lender, a good first step is finding out your debt-to-income ratio, or DTI.
+Your DTI helps a lender understand how much of your monthly income goes to paying debt and what funds remain afterward.
 You can calculate the ratio by dividing monthly debt payments by gross monthly income.

-I made a simple worksheet to help you easily deduce your own debt-to-income ratio.
+A simple worksheet can help you easily figure your own debt-to-income ratio.
 You can download and print yours here.

-If you can’t get pre-approved, it can be a sign that you aren't ready to buy a house yet.
+If a lender doesn't preapprove you, it can signal that you aren't ready to buy a house yet.
 In that case, work with your lender to identify what you need to change or improve before trying again.

-Basically, with your pre-approval letter you are ready to go out and confidently look for homes with the help of your real estate agent.
-When you make an offer that’s accepted, you’ll officially apply for a loan, and the lenders will go over all your documents again.
+With your preapproval letter, you can confidently look for homes with the help of your real estate agent.
+When a seller accepts your offer on their home, you’ll officially apply for a loan, and the lenders will go over all your documents again.

-By the way, APR (annual percentage rate) is a good measure of your loan costs because it’s broader picture of your costs than the interest rate.
-It takes into account points and mortgage fees among other things.
-So it’ll be higher than the interest rate.
+By the way, APR (annual percentage rate) is a good measure of your loan costs because it’s a broader picture of your costs than the interest rate.
+It takes into account points and mortgage fees, among other things.
+So, it will be higher than the interest rate.

-The lender will let you know how long you have to decide on a mortgage before your loan offer expires.
-Once you decide on a lender, it’s time to go buy your dream house!
+The lender will let you know how much time you can take to decide on a mortgage before your loan offer expires.
+Once you decide on a lender, it’s time to go and buy your dream house!

-Remember: Don't be overwhelmed!
-One of the many reasons to choose a professional loan officer and a good real estate agent is that they can help explain these processes and walk you through the difficult steps.
-That being said, I hope this article helped you to understand the basics about the pre-approval process.
+Remember that help is available.
+One of the many reasons to choose a professional loan officer and a qualified real estate agent is they can explain the process.
+They'll walk you through the steps to the door to your new home.

 Related: How to Get Home Financing